egorssed/opencode-subagent-budget/README.md

 - On `chat.params`, the plugin records the agent for the incoming session.
 - On `tool.execute.before`, it records the attempt and — if the session has entered `finalization` — blocks any tool not permitted by `finalization.allowedTools`/`allowedPaths` with a structured `CapacityLimitError`.
-- On `tool.execute.after`, it accumulates the tool count and estimates ingested tokens (input args + output text, ~4 chars/token), transitioning the session to `finalization` when either limit is reached.
+- On `tool.execute.after`, it accumulates the tool count and BPE-based token estimate (input args + output text), transitioning the session to `finalization` when either limit is reached.
-- Live budget status is injected into the system prompt via `experimental.chat.system.transform`.
+- Live budget status is injected into the system prompt and appended to successful tool results.

 ### Counting whitelist (`whitelistedTools`)